tyeen/SwipeGestureSwitcher/README.md

 ### What is this
-Annoyed by Xcode's "swipe to navigate to previous/next file" gesture when using trackpad while what you're trying to do is just to scroll the source?
+Annoyed by Xcode's "swipe to navigate to previous/next file" gesture when using trackpad, while what you're trying to do is just to scroll the source?

 Well, you can turn it off by setting: